Open to SOC · cloud security · pentesting & GRC roles

 • Case ownership: from first alert to clean handoff or close

-• Hunts with a testable hypothesis, not a keyword safari
+• ATT&CK-mapped hunts with a testable hypothesis, not a keyword safari

-• Rules, tuning notes, and postmortems people will actually read
+• Detection rules, tuning notes, and postmortems people will actually read

 Clouds are just someone else's computers.

-• Pipelines: CloudTrail, Entra, IAM — into the same hunt brain
+• Log pipelines: CloudTrail, Entra, GCP Audit — into the same hunt brain

 Stack